 Ways of Measuring Your Funnel Success

 It’s only smart to look out for the numbers that can tell you if your marketing strategies work well.
 Often, in digital marketing, you want to keep an eye out for metrics and analytics.
 Remember your goals and compare them with the numbers you see whenever you check the metrics.

 To measure your chosen strategy at the top of the funnel, check the number of sessions or visits to your site.
 You may also see these numbers labeled as web traffic or traffic.
 Get an idea of the percentage of new visits to your site.

 You also want to look out for the traffic per channel metrics and bounce rate.
 You want your sessions and the percentage of new sessions at the highest numbers.
 You also want a low bounce rate, which refers to when someone visited your site without taking any action.

 In the middle part, you want to look out for a high visitor-to-lead conversion rate.
 It’s also ideal to have a high number of leads or a quick growth of your email list.
 You can also tell that you’re successful in capturing a lead if the email open and click rates are high.

 When you get to the bottom of the funnel, look for the numbers on the total revenue and the number of new customers.
 Don’t forget to keep an eye on the conversion rate, which is an important metric too.
 Finally, it’ll be smart to calculate your revenue per customer or customer lifetime value as well.

 Make Your Small Business Grow Despite COVID-19

 That’s it for our guide on the digital marketing funnel and the strategies you can use today.
 We hope this guide helps grow and adapt your small business to the new situation.

 Do you want help with marketing while you’re dealing with the coronavirus crisis?
-For your service-based business, give our marketing automation service a try.
+For your service-based business, give our sales & marketing automation service a try.
 Let us help you automate the sales process so you can focus on other things during this dark time.